 Depending on your decorating style, I think the same goes when using Beyond Paint.
 If you want a quick and easy way to transform a piece of furniture or your cabinets, this is your paint.
 It was the fastest and easiest paint I have ever used, plus clean up was a breeze.
 If you are picky about sheen though, you may not like the finish since it does have a low sheen and a slight texture.
 The company recommends using a roller over a brush, and to use a brush to stipple or mush into creviced areas and roll it over, or just brush everything on if you prefer that finish.
 Using a roller or brush is a personal choice and either can be used.

 If you want a semi-matte finish that is fast and easy to apply, and durable when cured, you will love the paint.
 It comes in a variety of colors and can be purchased online at Amazon or Home Depot.
-You can find out more information about the paint over at the Beyond Paint website.

 I plan to use the black color called Licorice on a piece of furniture.
 I just have to find what I am looking for at the thrift store . :-)